eirikdahlen/TDT4290_Aqueous/README.md

 ## How to run locally

-First you need to clone this repository using Git:
+First, you need to clone this repository using Git:

 ```
 git clone https://github.com/eirikdahlen/TDT4290_Aqueous.git